Acrylamide Lawsuit

 Proposition 65

 Position: The CalChamber supports the underlying intent of Proposition 65, which is to ensure that consumers can make reasoned and informed choices when they purchase consumer products or enter certain establishments.
-Unfortunately, the intent of Proposition 65 has been severely undermined by ever-increasing attempts to use the law solely for personal profit, which has exploded into a multimillion-dollar cottage industry of lawyers abusing the statute.
-For this reason, the CalChamber ardently supports reforms to end frivolous, “shakedown” lawsuits, improve how the public is warned about dangerous chemicals, and strengthen the scientific basis for warning levels and initial listings.
+Unfortunately, the intent of Proposition 65 has been undermined by ever-increasing attempts to use the law solely for profit, which has exploded into a multimillion-dollar cottage industry.
+For this reason, CalChamber ardently supports significant reforms to end frivolous, “shakedown” lawsuits, improve how the public is warned about dangerous chemicals, and strengthen the scientific basis for warning levels and initial listings.

 Recent News